Dan-Yell-Nuwin/Veraphotonics/README.md

-# iSenseCloud
+# Veraphotonics

-# Added python script to compute and predict future data and analyze corrections for sensor data on temperature and wavelength.
+# Designed Python script to compute and analyze data computed from data given from test results.
+Worked on a machine learning algorithm to correct current results and predict incoming data.
-Daniel Nguyen
+-Daniel Nguyen